 Before, AmeriPride reps spent 25% of their time pulling and assimilating customer data.
 That’s now down to 1% of their time.
-Along with the company’s e-store platform, this has fuelled a change in the company’s sales culture.
-Reps can devote more time to customer touches, and the company has resources to invest in building more relevant products and services, like specialised, logoed uniforms, that boost sales and improve customer loyalty.
+Along with the company’s e-store platform, this has fueled a change in the company’s sales culture.
+Reps can devote more time to customer touches, and the company has resources to invest in building more relevant products and services, like specialized, logoed uniforms, that boost sales and improve customer loyalty.

 AmeriPride uses RFID tagging to track its inventory.
-It’s also starting to leverage Industrial IoT to manage its plant equipment, such as its washers, and enable driver route optimisation.
+It’s also starting to leverage Industrial IoT to manage its plant equipment, such as its washers, and enable driver route optimization.
 Over time, it will use data it pulls from its machines to perform predictive analytics and give engineers and operations staff better insight into what’s happening in its plants.